Would you know if you were caught in the Alcohol trap?

 Your eyes have now begun to open.

-I didn’t know much of what I have learned since I stopped drinking in 2016.
+I didn’t know much about what I have learned since I stopped drinking in 2016.

 And the bitter truth is that we are all drinkers who are addicted to the addictive drug that is alcohol.